-(In total, the student's proposal should not exceed three pages, single-spaced, using 12 point font and one-inch margins.)
+(In total, the student's proposal should not exceed three pages, single-spaced, using 12-point font and one-inch margins.)

-A: The research question
+A: The research question, problem, or creative undertaking

 The research question, problem being addressed, or aim of the creative endeavor, must be clearly stated, as should any anticipated answers, solutions, discoveries or products.
+Cite relevant literature as is appropriate.